aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/epub-converter/epub-to-docx/_index.md

 ---
 title: Convert EPUB to DOCX
+keywords: EPUB to DOCX, convert EPUB to DOCX, EPUB to DOCX conversion, EPUB to DOCX converter, save options, stream provider
+description: This article provides information on how to convert EPUB to DOCX using the Aspose.HTML API.
+You will learn about the supported EPUB to DOCX conversion scenarios and consider examples to illustrate them.
+weight: 20
 type: docs
-weight: 20
 url: /net/converting-between-formats/epub-to-docx/
-description: This article provides information on how to convert EPUB to DOCX using the Aspose.HTML API.
-You will learn about the supported EPUB to DOCX conversion scenarios and consider examples to illustrate them.
-keywords: EPUB to DOCX, convert EPUB to DOCX, EPUB to DOCX conversion, EPUB to DOCX converter, save options, stream provider
-lastmod: "2021-09-03"
+lastmod: 2021-09-03
 ---

 <link href="./../../style.css" rel="stylesheet" type="text/css" />

 DOCX is a well-known format for Microsoft Word documents.
 This format is popular because it supports a wide range of formatting features and offers users a variety of options to write any type of document.
 DOCX files can be opened with Word 2007 and lateral versions but not with the earlier versions of MS Word, which support DOC file extensions.
 EPUB to DOCX conversion is often required to take advantage of DOCX format for specific user tasks.

-In this article, you find information on how to convert {{%EPUB%}} to {{%DOCX%}} using ConvertEPUB () methods of the Converter class and how to apply [DocSaveOptions](https://apireference.aspose.com/net/html/aspose.html.saving/docsaveoptions) and [ICreateStreamProvider](https://apireference.aspose.com/net/html/aspose.html.io/icreatestreamprovider) parameters.
+In this article, you find information on how to convert {{%EPUB%}} to {{%DOCX%}} using ConvertEPUB() methods of the Converter class and how to apply [DocSaveOptions](https://apireference.aspose.com/net/html/aspose.html.saving/docsaveoptions) and [ICreateStreamProvider](https://apireference.aspose.com/net/html/aspose.html.io/icreatestreamprovider) parameters.

 {{% alert color="primary" %}}
 Aspose.HTML offers a free online <a href="https://products.aspose.app/html/en/conversion/epub-to-docx" target="_blank">**EPUB to DOCX Converter**</a> that converts EPUB to DOCX with high quality, easy and fast.
 Just upload, convert your files and get results in a few seconds!